SonarSource/sonar-.net-documentation/README.md

 	- Use version 4.1 or higher of the plugin.
 	- Locate the directory into which the SonarQube was installed e.g. **C:\\SonarQube\\SonarQube-5.1\\**.
 This directory will have an **extensions\\plugins\\** subdirectory.
 	- Copy **sonar-csharp-plugin-X.Y.jar** to this directory from the downloaded package above.
-	- Right-click the sonar sonar-csharp-plugin-X.Y.jar and select properties.
+	- Right-click the sonar sonar-csharp-plugin-X.Y.jar and select **properties**.
 	- Click the **Unblock** button to ensure the file is unblocked.

 7. **Run**